Tired of learning Japanese with textbooks?

 Luckily, in recent years this challenge has become easier to overcome through the rise of streaming websites.
 Here are a few places where you can legally find anime to watch (usually for a monthly fee):

 - Netflix, Hulu and Amazon: These three streaming services might be better known for their shows and movies, but all three have a pretty impressive selection of anime, as well.
-Click on their names to be taken straight to the anime genre section of each.
+The links will take you straight to the anime genre section of each.

 - Crunchyroll: This is perhaps the most well-known anime streaming service.
 It has hundreds of anime to choose from and even simulcasts anime (releases them at the same time as they’re released in Japan).